Estate Planning When Nearing Retirement

 Have you noticed how expensive the continuum of care is?
 From in-home assistance to assisted living to skilled nursing the expenses can destroy savings and investments created over a lifetime of hard work and thrift.

-Discuss Nearing Retirement with an Estate Planning Lawyer
+Discuss How to Protect Your Retirement Benefits with an Estate Planning Lawyer

 We can help you protect everyone you love and everything you have.
-There are three ways to schedule your complimentary initial consultation: first, give us a call; second, send us an e-mail; or, third, Request Initial Consultation/Review online.
+There are three ways to schedule your complimentary initial consultation: first, give us a call at (913) 851-4880; second, send us an e-mail; or, third, Request Initial Consultation/Review online.